chaincraft-lab/chain-social-app/arbitrum_grant_proposal.md

 **Deadline for this milestone:** 28.02.2025

-**Funding ask for this milestone:** 4000 USD
+**Funding ask for this milestone:** 4,500 USD

 ### Milestone 03
 **Type of Milestone:** Launch & Community Growth

 **Details about the milestone:**
 Launch & Community Growth phase focusing on scaling content production, implementing advanced features, and building active community participation.
-This milestone includes publishing 70+ additional high-quality articles about Arbitrum ecosystem developments, producing developer interview series with 3+ key ecosystem builders, creating project spotlight series featuring 5+ Arbitrum projects with technical analysis, implementing advanced community analytics and monitoring tools, developing cross-community interaction features, optimizing SEO for increased visibility, running complete marketing campaign for platform launch, securing partnership agreements with major Arbitrum projects like Uniswap V3, Aave, and JonesDAO, delivering comprehensive impact metrics and performance analysis, and creating detailed sustainability plan for continued growth beyond the grant period.
+This milestone includes publishing 70+ additional high-quality articles about Arbitrum ecosystem developments, producing developer interview series with 3+ key ecosystem builders, creating project spotlight series featuring 5+ Arbitrum projects with technical analysis, implementing advanced community analytics and monitoring tools, developing cross-community interaction features, optimizing SEO for increased visibility, running complete marketing campaign for platform launch, initiating partnership discussions with major Arbitrum ecosystem projects, delivering comprehensive impact metrics and performance analysis, and creating detailed sustainability plan for continued growth beyond the grant period.

 **Deadline for this milestone:** 31.03.2025

-**Funding ask for this milestone:** 3500 USD
+**Funding ask for this milestone:** 3000 USD

 ## Domain Specific Information

 **Category:** Education

 **Is the project associated (or have plans to do it) with any organizations like, Universities, Institutions or Companies?**
-Currently independent project, but actively planning to establish partnerships with universities offering blockchain and computer science programs, blockchain education institutions, and Web3 development bootcamps for content collaboration, curriculum integration, and educational pathway development.
-I aim to collaborate with academic institutions to provide real-world Arbitrum learning resources for their blockchain courses.
+Currently independent project focused on creating high-quality educational content series for the Arbitrum community.
+Planning to collaborate with blockchain development communities, Web3 content creators, and Arbitrum ecosystem projects to share knowledge and best practices through community-driven content.

 **In which area, region or country does the community/group/organization develop?**
 Primary development based in Turkey.
 Platform designed for international Arbitrum community with initial focus on English and Turkish language markets, expanding to serve global audience.